 The Instant Pot makes ‘one-pot cooking’ sooo easy because it replaces so many appliances.
 It isn’t just one appliance, but 6, 7, 9, or 10 depending on the model you use.

 The Instant Pot Duo 7-in-1 and Instant Pot Duo Plus 9-in-1 models are the most popular.
-The 7-in-1 model (the one I own, although it is currently sold out in the UK) performs these functions:
+The 7-in-1 model (the one I own) performs these functions:

 - Pressure Cooker